onflow/eliza-plugin-template/README.md

-# eliza-plugin-template
+# Eliza Plugin Template

-The template for Eliza plugin
+Please follow the guidelines in <https://github.com/elizaos-plugins/registry> and
+provide a brief description of your plugin here.